microsoft/pxt-arcade/docs/skillmap/star/star1.md

-~hint How do I share my card?💡
+~hint How do I share my game?💡

 ---